 Consuming omega-3 fatty acids–found in fatty fish such as salmon, tuna, sardines, anchovies, lake trout, herring, and mackerel–can prevent surges in stress hormones and improve our mood overall.
 In a study at Ohio State University, students given an omega-3 fatty acid supplement showed a 20 percent reduction in anxiety.
 The researchers suggest that people incorporate more fatty fish into their diet instead of just taking a supplement.
 According to Jonathan Davidson and Henry Dreher, authors of The Anxiety Book, a deficiency in omega-3 fatty acids in the brain can be related to anxiety disorder.
 Adding these foods to your diet can help ease symptoms of anxiety.

 You are probably wondering how to serve these types of fish to your kids when all they want are fish sticks.
 It’s okay to get a bit sneaky and creative when cooking for your kids.
 Try mashing up different types of fish to make yummy fish cakes or creating your own baked fish sticks.
-For some inspiration, check out these salmon recipes for kids.

 Turkey And Other Foods With Tryptophan